hyperion-project/hyperion.ng/docs/docs/en/json/Control.md

 }
 ```
 ::: warning
-When you clear all, you clear all effects and colors independent who set it!
-We recommend to provide a list of possible clear targets instead based on the priority list
+When you clear all, you clear all effects and colors regardless of who set them!
+Instead, we recommend users provide a list of possible clear targets based on a
+priority list
 :::

 ### Adjustments
 Adjustments reflect the color calibration.
-You can modify all properties of [serverinfo adjustments](/en/json/serverinfo#adjustments)
+You can modify all properties of [serverinfo adjustments](/en/json/serverinfo#adjustments).

 |        Property        |      Type      | Required |                                            Comment                                             |
 | :--------------------: | :------------: | :------: | :--------------------------------------------------------------------------------------------: |